 - Students share the letter and discuss the accommodations with individual course professors.

 Documentation of a disability may include: medical records; psycho-educational assessment reports; school records that specify the impact the disability has on physical, perceptual, cognitive, and behavioral activities; and/or past records of accommodations and services.
 A Disability Documentation Form is provided to assist students in obtaining appropriate documentation.
-Students may also present evaluation reports and other related documentation in lieu of using the Disability Documentation Form; however, documentation other than the CDR form must be typed on the provider’s letterhead.
+Students may also present evaluation reports and other related documentation in lieu of using the Disability Documentation Form; however, documentation other than the Center form must be typed on the provider’s letterhead.

 Documentation must include the following: